William George Barker: Victoria Cross

 In London at RAF HQ, he persuaded his superiors he needed to get up to date on the latest combat techniques in France and he was granted a 10-day roving commission in France.
 He selected the Sopwith Snipe as his personal machine and attached himself to No. 201 Squadron RAF, whose commander, Major Cyril Leman, was a friend from his days as a Corps Co-operation airman.
 He was awarded the Victoria Cross for his actions on Sunday, 27 October 1918, day 10 of his roving commission.

 While returning his Snipe to an aircraft depot, he crossed enemy lines at 21,000 feet above the Forêt de Mormal.
 He attacked an enemy Rumpler two-seater which broke up, its crew escaping by parachute (the aircraft was of FAA 227, Observer Lt.
 Oskar Wattenburg killed).
 By his own admission, he was careless and was bounced by a formation of Fokker D.VIIs of Jagdgruppe 12, consisting of Jasta 24 and Jasta 44, in a descending battle against 15 or more enemy machines.
 The dogfight took place immediately above the lines of the Canadian Corps.
 Severely wounded and bleeding profusely, Barker force-landed inside Allied lines, his life being saved by the men of an RAF Kite Balloon Section who transported him to a field dressing station.
 The fuselage of his Snipe aircraft was recovered from the battlefield and is preserved at the Canadian War Museum, Ottawa, Ontario.
+He is credited with shooting down the Rumpler and three Fokker DVIIs; German reports acknowledge a casualty: "27/10/18 Jasta 44 Ltn.
+Hinky is WIA and to hospital".
+A possible related casualty was Jasta 24 Vfw Schymik, killed in action, while Barker may have been shot down by Js 24's Ostv Friedrich Altemeier.

 At a hospital in Rouen, France, Barker clung to life until mid-January 1919, and then was transported back to England.
 He was not fit enough to walk the necessary few paces for the VC investiture at Buckingham Palace until 1 March 1919.

-Barker is officially credited with one captured, two (and seven shared) balloons destroyed, 33 (and two shared) aircraft destroyed, and five aircraft "out of control", the highest "destroyed" ratio for any RAF, RFC, or RNAS pilot during the conflict.
+Barker is officially credited with one captured, two (and seven shared) balloons destroyed, 33 (and two shared) aircraft destroyed, and five aircraft "out of control", the highest "destroyed" tally for any RAF, RFC, or RNAS pilot during the conflict.
 The Overseas Military Forces of Canada recognized Barker as "holding the record for fighting decorations" awarded in the First World War.